Ahmed-Ali/Cucumberish/README.md

 # Post Installation Steps
+Take deep breath and follow the following steps exactly to save as much as possible of your own time.
+And pay a lot of attention to the comments in the code.

 1. Go to your test target folder and create a subfolder.
 Let's call it **Features**.
 2. Add this folder to your test target in Xcode as a Folder, **not** a group!
 This is a very important step.